What Is a Good Download and Upload Speed?

 Many Wi-Fi routers boast incredibly high speeds due to having dual-band or tri-band technology, which essentially allows them to broadcast multiple Wi-Fi networks at the same time.
 This can be really important if you have a lot of devices on your home network.
 Multiple signal bands, along with other features like beamforming, MU-MIMO (multi-user, multiple input, multiple output), and other Wi-Fi 6 technologies, can allow your devices to take maximum advantage of your high-speed internet connection.

-For more information on how to get the most out of your Wi-Fi network, check out our look at the fastest gigabit modems currently on the market.
+For more information on how to get the most out of your Wi-Fi network, check out our look at the fastest gigabit routers and the fastest gigabit modems currently on the market.

 Upload speeds are used when you want to send information from your device to another location on the internet.
 Although we don’t think about it as much as we think about downloading information, we upload information all the time.
 We use our upload speed when we want to post a video to Facebook, or send a picture from our phone to a friend.
 We also use it every time we click on a link or type a search term into Google.
 That information has to travel from our browser to the appropriate server in order to tell it which information it needs to send us.
 Uploading is an essential part of using the internet.